tienduccao/redpajama.cpp/examples/redpajama/README.md

         --repeat_penalty 1.1 \
         --seed 0

-- Run other quantize version of RedPajama Chat model (Make sure you get the f16 model prepared before you run this):
+- Run other quantized version of RedPajama Chat model (Make sure you get the f16 model prepared before you run this):

   - Make the code to quantize the model: